mayrinck/FOSSonMicrosoftStore/README.md

 3. You can also send a pull-request to add translations and other useful information for any software that is already available.

 4. There are some [guidelines](https://docs.microsoft.com/en-us/windows/uwp/publish/store-policies) to upload softwares to Microsoft Store.
-At this point, older browsers and emulators are not allowed.
+At this point, browsers and emulators are not allowed.
 Further instructions are also inside the link.

 5. We will remove any software from the store as soon as a software is sent to the Microsoft Store from the original developer's account OR by request of the developer.